Pi-Squared-Inc/devcon-2024/demos/README.md

 ## Set up

 In order to run our demos, you should make sure you have a working installation of Docker.
-If not, follow the instructions provided [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
+If not, follow the instructions provided [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

 ## Uniswap 1k swaps with Geth and K

-> Dockerfiles and instructions in this section are written by @Robertorosmaninho
+This section includes instructions to reproduce the measurements collected as seen in table seen at the end of this section.

-This section includes instructions to run `testSwapLoop` (line 696 to 704 of [swaps.sol](../src/swaps.sol)) on Geth and the different K semantics, i.e., K[EVM], K[Solidity] and K[Solidity[Uniswap]].
+The benchmark program we measured on is the `testSwapLoop` (line 696 to 704 of [swaps.sol](../src/swaps.sol)).
+It is run on Geth and the different K semantics, i.e., K[EVM], K[Solidity] and K[Solidity[Uniswap]].
 The test consists of setting up necessary mock token contracts and executing `testSwapSingleHopExactAmountIn` (line 706 to 723 of [swaps.sol](../src/swaps.sol)) 1000 times via a `while` loop.
 The `testSwapSingleHopExactAmountIn` consists of setting up the necessary environment, such as depositing, approving and transferring sufficient tokens in order to make the required `swapSingleHopExactAmountIn`